udpet-challenge/udpet-challenge.github.io/index.md

 - Submit the necessary material before the DDL_2 of 23:59 (pacific day time)
     - A short paper or abstract about your method
     - Algorithms scripts or link to your Github repository
-    - Generated Full dose image, recovered from dose reduced images in Test dataset
+    - Generated Full dose image in nifti format (Unit:Bq/ml), recovered from dose reduced images in Test dataset

 Should you have any questions or require further clarification, please do not hesitate to contact us.
 We wish you the best of luck in the UDPET challenge.